mas-bandwidth/gafferongames/content/post/deterministic_lockstep.md

 For example, if you were sending across using TCP you could simply send the inputs and nothing else, and on the other side you could read the packets coming in, and each input received corresponds to one frame for the simulation to step forward.
 If no input arrives for a given render frame, the right side can't advance forward, it has to wait for the next input to arrive.

-Let's say you're using TCP, you've disabled [Nagle's Algorithm](http://en.wikipedia.org/wiki/Nagle's_algorithm), and you're sending inputs from the left to the right simulation once per-frame (60 times per-second).
+So let's move forward with TCP, you've disabled [Nagle's Algorithm](http://en.wikipedia.org/wiki/Nagle's_algorithm), and you're sending inputs from the left to the right simulation once per-frame (60 times per-second).

 Here it gets a little complicated.
 Since we can't simulate forward unless we have the input for the next frame, it's not enough to just take whatever inputs arrive over the network and then run the simulation on inputs as they arrive because the result would be very jittery.
 Data sent across the network at 60HZ doesn't typically arrive nicely spaced, 1/60th of a second between each packet.